 If, however, the FNP is projected to be depleted, the SEIR is determined as the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by discounting all projected benefit payments through the date of depletion by the long term expected rate of return, and the present value determined by discounting those benefits after the date of depletion by a 20-year tax-exempt municipal bond (rating AA/Aa or higher) rate (Municipal Bond Index Rate).
-The Municipal Bond Index Rate used, if necessary, for this purpose is the Bond Buyer General Obligation 20-year Municipal Bond Index Rate as of June 30, 2017 was 3.56%.
+The Municipal Bond Index Rate used, if necessary, for this purpose is the Bond Buyer General Obligation 20-year Municipal Bond Index published by the Board of Governors of the Federal Reserve System.
+The Municipal Bond Index Rate as of June 30, 2018 was 3.87%.
 To aid in the calculation of the projected FNP, it is recommended that a funding policy be implemented to project employer contributions.
-For the purpose of this report, we have determined that a discount rate of 3.58% meets the requirements of GASB 74, as it is our understanding that the Fund is currently invested in fixed income assets and the employer contributions over the last five years are such that, if the pattern continues, the Fund will be depleted in 2029.
+For the purpose of this report, we have determined that a discount rate of 3.87% meets the requirements of GASB 74 since current assets are less than the projected benefit payments for fiscal year 2018.